pwittrock/kubebuilder-workshop/README.md

 ### Add Simple Schema Validation

 - [Validation tags docs](https://book.kubebuilder.io/basics/simple_resource.html)

+### Update the tests to make them pass

+Update the tests to check the Controller logic you added.

 ### Publish Events from the Controller code that can been seen with `kubectl describe`